What Is A Dangerous Psa Level After Prostate Removal

 Monitor PSA Trends, Not Just Individual Numbers

 Keep a record of your PSA results and track the changes over time.
 This will help you and your doctor identify any concerning trends early on.
-Also, ensure that all your PSA tests are done at the same lab, if possible, to minimize variability due to different assay methods.
+Also, check that all your PSA tests are done at the same lab, if possible, to minimize variability due to different assay methods.

 Discuss Imaging Options with Your Doctor